Blue-backed parrot: Subspecies

+Diet and ecology

+Often found in Leptospermum and Ficus trees where they feed.
+Otherwise diet is unknown but presumed to be similar to Blue-naped parrot which feeds on fruits and seeds.
+Reported breeding on Samar on April.
+It nests in tree cavities high up the ground.

 Habitat

 Very little is known about the ecology of the species, albeit it is likely to occur in similar habitats to the Azure-rumped parrot.
 The species may therefore occur across tropical, lowland, and montane forests, as well as mangrove swamps and degraded forests being most common below 500 meters above sea level.

 Conservation status

-IUCN has assessed this bird as Endangered with population estimates being estimated at 250-999 mature individuals remaining.
-Others suggest that the population with the Oriental Bird may be even lower citing "the Blue-backed Parrot is represented by a population of potentially far fewer than 300 birds, and a reasonable precaution would place this below 250 and allow the species to be registered as Critically Endangered."
+IUCN has assessed this bird as endangered with population estimates of 250–999 mature individuals remaining.
+Others suggest that the population may even be lower with the Oriental Bird Club citing "the Blue-backed Parrot is represented by a population of potentially far fewer than 300 birds, and a reasonable precaution would place this below 250 and allow the species to be registered as Critically Endangered."
 This bird is already listed as critically endangered under the National List of Threatened Terrestrial Fauna of the Philippines.

 These population counts may be even lowered if the Sulu subspecies burdbdgii is elevated to the full species level.

 Conservation actions proposed are surveys across the range of the species are urgently needed to assess the current population any ecological requirement and the impact of trade.
 Lowland forests across parts of the species's former range, including Luzon and Catanduanes also require ongoing monitoring.
 Methods of conservation and site protection in Samar and Mindanao must also continue.
 Instate biodiversity reserves or protected areas across the watersheds and mineral reserves of Dinagat Islands, where large parrots have previously been observed.

+It is only confirmed present in one protected area, Samar Island Natural Park, and while protected on paper, deforestation and poaching continues.
+It is vital that the remaining forest habitat be protected in Tawi-Tawi.

 A captive-breeding program requires urgent initiation.
 Captive birds of the two forms everetti and burbidgii must be sought out and acquired for management under government licence, bringing together a multidisciplinary team to oversee the work and develop an integrated ex-situ/in-situ conservation plan.
 Both subspecies must be kept separate in order to prevent potential Hybridization if or once these studies prove that they are a different species.